Complete injection machine (+base frame= €200)

 In order to save materials and space we changed the frame to a standard frame for all machines.
 An extra feature is that the heated parts of the injection machine are surrounded by the frame so it is safer to use.
 By sliding the foot (3x3cm square bar ) into the frame that has a 4x4 square bar and locking it into place the machine is secured.

 Because we use small moulds for this machine we need to change them often while the injection machine is heated and the plastic melted.
 To avoid a mess with dripping plastic we added a sliding valve so we can disconnect the moulds propperly.
 We also made a joint using a dubble M-M nipple (metric 16) to srew and unscrew the moulds propperly.
-The coupling can be dismounted witch allows the heated tube to be cleaned.
-This allows us to melt different types of plastic in the same machine.
+The coupling can be dismounted witch allows the heated tube to be accessed.

 We used a 4x4cm square bar in stead of 2 flat strips as a part of the leaver system to stabilize the pushing rod.